 A.1.1.8.
-Office of Disability Accommodations
+Office of Student Accessibility Services

-The Office for Disability Accommodations (ODA) supports students who are eligible for accommodations under the Americans with Disabilities Act (ADA).
-ODA verifies students' eligibility and works with eligible students on an individual basis to develop and coordinate plans for reasonable accommodations.
+The Office of Student Accessibility Services (SAS) supports students who are eligible for accommodations under the Americans with Disabilities Act (ADA).
+SAS verifies students' eligibility and works with eligible students on an individual basis to develop and coordinate plans for reasonable accommodations.